Richard asks about lowering cholesterol without statin drugs:

 Now you can more clearly see the difference between the conventional medical approach of masking your symptoms with statin drugs like Lipitor, simvastatin, lovastatin, or Crestor, vs. our natural medicine, integrative chiropractor's approach.
 When you need support against oxidative stress (not just vitamin C, or ascorbic acid), we determine this at my office, along with which digestive enzymes, clinical nutrition, and numerous other possible needs you may have.

 Let us help you with The Underlying possibilities WHY Your Cholesterol Is High.

 Get your initial appointment.
 Call Us Today!

 I have developed a simple, clinical nutrition program to help you lower cholesterol without drugs.
-Addditionally I have found a neurological connection to high cholesterol that is very exciting.
-By addressing one patien't concussion neurology and without drugs, her chronic, high cholesterol over 300 for 2 years came down by 65 points!
+Addditionally I have found a potential neurological connection to high cholesterol that is very exciting.
+By addressing one patien't concussion neurology and without drugs, her chronic, high cholesterol of over 300 for 2 years came down by 65 points!
 Make an appointment and we can start right away.

 Share this information.
 More people need to know the truth and myths about lowering high cholesterol before jumping to cholesterol lowering medications.